Ashley Biden: Personal life

 In 2010, she began dating Howard Krein, a plastic surgeon and otolaryngologist, after her brother Beau introduced them.
 They married in a Catholic-Jewish interfaith ceremony at St. Joseph's on the Brandywine in 2012.
 Krein works at Thomas Jefferson University Hospital and as an assistant professor of facial, plastic, and reconstructive surgery at Thomas Jefferson University.
 On August 11, 2025, it was revealed that Biden filed for divorce from Krein in a Philadelphia court.

 Biden is a practicing Catholic.
 She joined her husband, father, and brother in a private audience with Pope Francis in the Vatican in 2016.

 Victim of diary theft

 In 2020, Biden's personal diary was stolen and sold to the far-right activist group Project Veritas.
 Two Florida residents admitted in federal court in 2022 to having stolen the diary as well as other personal items from Biden, transporting the items across state lines, and selling them to Project Veritas.
 In early April 2024, Aimee Harris was sentenced to a month in prison, starting in July, and three months of home confinement; her co-defendant, Robert Kurlander, would be sentenced in the future.

-Biden acknowledged that the diary was hers in a April 2024 letter to The New York Times, but added that her writings on it had been "constantly distorted and manipulated".
+Biden acknowledged that the diary was hers in an April 2024 letter to The New York Times, but added that her writings on it had been "constantly distorted and manipulated".
 A page from the diary describing "showers with my dad (probably not appropriate)" was widely publicized.